Angelo Emo: Expedition to Portugal

-The crew by this time had been reduced by accident, illness and fatigue from 590 to some 130 men, and more were lost to accidents.
+The crew by this time had been reduced by accident, illness and fatigue from 590 to some 130 men.
 Although the ship suffered damage to its masts and rigging, it managed to reach a spot further north of its original anchorage at the mouth of the Mondego.
 This time, Emo went ashore in person and obtained the help of the local Portuguese governor.
 It took 17 days for a new rudder to be constructed, and five more for it to be installed on the ship, whose effective crew was down to 70, most of whom were inexperienced and exhausted soldiers.
 Accidents continued while Emo tried out his repaired ship, but at long last he was able to turn it south to Lisbon, entering the Tagus River on 5 February 1759.
-There he found his other two ships: the San Vicenzo had got in on 8 December, and the Costanza on 22 December.
+There he found his other two ships: the San Vincenzo had got in on 8 December, and the Costanza on 22 December.

 At Lisbon, where Emo's struggle with the elements and misfortune had been followed with great interest, he was received by King Joseph I with the honours due to an ambassador.
 Taking charge of the Venetian merchant ships from London, he returned home via Genoa and Naples with little incident, reaching Corfu in mid-July 1759.
-Over the course of the voyage, San Carlo had no fewer than 250 dead, while San Vicenzo suffered 90 dead and Costanza 4.
-76 more crewmen (from an original total of 1236) deserted.
-Emo's conduct during the voyage gave proof of his seamanship and command skills, earning universal acclaim on his return to Venice in August 1759.
+Over the course of the voyage, the San Carlo had no fewer than 250 dead, while the San Vincenzo suffered 90 dead and the Costanza four.
+76 more crewmen (from an original total crew of 1236 for the entire squadron) deserted.
+Emo's conduct during the voyage gave proof of his seamanship and command skills, earning acclaim from the government on his return to Venice in August.
+Nevertheless, Emo's decision to press on without qualified pilots, while possibly taken under the impression of the urgency of his mission, led to recriminations by some contemporaries and historians.
+Officially, the near-disaster was attributed to bad design on the San Carlo, which underwent refits and modifications as a result, but ended up sinking with all hands during another tempest in 1768.